Edgeberry/Edgeberry/README.md

 ![EdgeBerry](assets/EdgeBerry_banner.png)

 The IoT Edge is one of the most compelling frontiers in information technology; the domain where the digital realm converges with the physical world through interconnected devices equipped with sensors and actuators.
-This technology empowers organizations to make data-driven decisions, streamline processes, enhance monitoring capabilities, ... like making sure you finish the laundry just-in-time.
+This technology empowers organizations to make data-driven decisions, streamline processes, enhance monitoring capabilities, ...
+So, for example, you can finish your laundry just-in-time.

 Whether you are a weathered engineer making a quick proof-of-concept for an IoT solution, or a student of the information technology arts dipping your toes in the shallow part of the connected devices pool.
 With the EdgeBerry project you turn your favorite single-board computer into an IoT Edge device in the blink of a cursor!
 Leveraging the robust foundation of this trusted, open-source, and widely supported computing system, EdgeBerry seamlessly integrates essential IoT functionalities allowing you to fully focus on your IoT idea.

 ##### Edgeberry's device software provides:
 - An intuitive web interface for configuring the cloud connection and managing your application, available on your local network
 - Reliable integration of device provisioning and connection processes for several popular IoT platforms
-- A comprihensive SDK to interface your edge device's application to the cloud
+- A comprihensive SDK to interface your edge device application to the cloud

 ##### Integrated IoT platforms:
-- AWS IoT Core (currently recommended)
+- AWS IoT Core _(currently recommended)_
 - Microsoft Azure IoT Hub

 ## Installation